nctung4/Car_Price_Prediction/README.md

 This project is a end-to-end data science project, from data collecting, to making it into production.

 ### Project Overview
-* Created a tool that estimates car prices (RMSE:~293K, MAE:~293K HUF) to help people negotiate or estimate the specific price, when they want to either buy or sell a car.
+* Created a tool that estimates car prices to help people negotiate or estimate the specific price, when they want to either buy or sell a car.
 * Used web scraping techniques to get the data from [hasznaltauto.hu](https://www.hasznaltauto.hu/). (hungarian car trading website)
-* Applied several data cleaning and feature engineering techniques, such as handling missing data or feature scaling
+* Applied several data cleaning and feature engineering techniques.
-* Optimized multiple linear regression, support vector regression, random forest regression, and xgboost.
+* Optimized a linear regression, lasso regression, MLP and an XGBoost model.
-* Build a client facing API using flask, and deployed it using heroku (PAAS): https://nctung-car-price-pred.herokuapp.com/
+* Built a client facing API using flask, and deployed it using heroku (PAAS): https://nctung-car-price-pred.herokuapp.com/

 ### Resources used
 **Python Version:** 3.8.5 <br>